RobotGhost/Ubuntu-x205ta/debian-fixes-x205ta.md

 ```
 sudo update-grub
 ```
+Configuration
 ---
-## Configuration
 #### Display
-*This is no longer necessary, starting with kernel version 4.1, as the Intel Graphics using i915 driver.
+**Note:** *This is no longer necessary, starting with kernel version 4.1, as the Intel Graphics using i915 driver.
 X.org works flawlessly.*

 It might be needed to manually force the brightness level, which seems to default to a very low value (390 out of a maximum of 7812).
 There are several ways to do this, but a simple solution is to add this line in `/etc/sysfs.conf` (make sure you have the package sysfsutils installed):
 ```